bluehalo/phx-tools/CONTRIBUTING.md

 Packages versions are managed at the package level independent of the top level `package.json`.
 They also need a `"publishConfig": { "access": "public" }` property since we are using namespaces.
 You can copy one of the existing `package.json` files and update `name`, `version` ,`description`, `author`, and `repository` fields.

-If you want to create a package, just create a folder in the packages directory.
-If you do not want to have it published to npm, add `private: true` to that packages package.json.
+Packages should be added to the packages directory.
+If you do not want to have it published to npm, add `private: true` to the packages package.json.

 ## Submitting a pull request